esrille/ibus-hiragana/docs_md/en/settings.md

 ### User Dictionary Name

-You can add words to your personal dictionary if you can not find a word in the Hiragana IME dictionary.
+You can add words to your personal dictionary if you can not find a word in Hiragana IME dictionary.
 You may switch among multiple user dictionaries.

 Enter the preferred user dictionary file name in the **User Dictionary Name** textbox.